EDEN757/AInalyst/README.md

 ### Prerequisites

 - Docker and Docker Compose
-- API keys for the LLM providers you plan to use (OpenAI, Google, Anthropic)
+- API keys for OpenAI

 ### Installation